laryn/imagemagick/README.txt

 * Go to Administration » Configuration » Media » Image toolkit and change the image toolkit to ImageMagick.

+* Select the graphics package (ImageMagick or GraphicsMagick) you want to use with the toolkit.

-* If the convert binary cannot be found in the default shell path, you need to enter the path to ImageMagick's executables.
+* If the convert binary cannot be found in the default shell path, you need to enter the path to the executables, including the trailing slash/backslash.

 -- CONTACT --